For information about any of our programs, application, or any of our other student services please contact us:

 Students will also gain experience with ag chemicals and will test for their chemical applicator’s license.
 Hands-on activities with machinery, small engines and other areas that will expand the student’s experience will be integrated into a variety of courses.

-A featured component of this program is the MTI Land Lab.
+A featured component of this program is the Mitchell Tech Land Lab.
 The program farms 85 acres of land near Mitchell.
-MTI Ag students and instructors manage all aspects of crop production including government programs.
+Mitchell Tech Ag students and instructors manage all aspects of crop production including government programs.
 The land lab is used in conjunction with many of the production and agri-business classes and gives students exposure to precision technologies including auto-steer, geo-referenced data management and variable rate technologies.
 Students gain experience in all areas of the operation: budgeting, planning, planting, spraying, fertilizing, harvesting and marketing.

 Graduates will find work in all areas of agriculture from production to sales and service, agronomy, working with cooperatives or in management.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 31 of the 31 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2021, 13 of the 13 graduates are represented in the data.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).